Student Organizations

 The BSM is a religious organization for students of all denominations that sponsor student missionaries, mission trips, Bible studies, and events on campus.

-Ministry Fellowship
+Men's Ministry

 Ratio Christi

 Ratio Christi (Latin for 'The Reason of Christ') is a global movement that equips university students and faculty to give historical, philosophical, and scientific reasons for following Jesus Christ.
-Bringing together faith and reason to establish the intellectual voice of Christ in the University, Ratio Christi is planting student led apologetics clubs at universities around the world.
-Students, engaged in the battle for the mind, learn to defend God's existence, the reliability of the Bible, and the fact of Christ's resurrection.
+Bringing together faith and reason to establish the intellectual voice of Christ in the University, Ratio Christi is planting student-led apologetics clubs at universities around the world.
+Students engaged in the battle for the mind, learn to defend God's existence, the reliability of the Bible, and the fact of Christ's resurrection.
 We seek a Renaissance of Christian Thinking in the University.

 Our chapter of Ratio Christi upholds the mission statement of the national organization as stated above and hopes to bring its passion for apologetics to the students of Dallas Baptist University.
 We hope to equip students for any questions or discussions that might come their way and teach them to defend the gospel in a loving manner.
-Our goal is to deepen the roots of our faith that we might gain a better understanding of our creator.
+Our goal is to deepen the roots of our faith so that we might gain a better understanding of our creator.
 We want to create a community that will encourage students to seek God's truth while "being prepared to make a defense to anyone who asks you for a reason for the hope that is in you" (1 Peter 3:15).

 Our meetings consist of guest speakers, public debates, and student-led discussions.
 We meet every Tuesday night from 8:00 p.m.-9:30 p.m. in room 111A of the International Center.